-\Value serves merely for orientation purposes.
-Due to data availability the average annual growth in real estate prices is calculated over the period 2001Q1-2016Q2.
+Notes: \ Value serves merely for orientation purposes.
+Due to data availability the average annual growth in real estate prices is calculated over the period 2001Q1-2017Q4.

-\\Latest available indicator value is used (2016Q3).
-The latest available value for annual growth in real estate prices is for 2016Q2.
+\\ Latest available indicator value is used (2017Q4).

 On the basis of the indicators of imbalances in the banking system that originate from excessive lending, and expert judgements, it is assessed that at present there are no risks in the banking system that derive from excessive lending, for which reason the buffer rate can be set at 0% of the total risk exposure amount.